nguterresn/quartz/content/stm32/systick.md

 This is quite important!
 This change of priority means that the SysTick will suspend any Interrupt Service Routine (ISR) from running as long as SysTick is being executed.

 > [!note]
 > The frequency of the system clock might change after the SysTick is first set.
-For example, the HAL for the STM32F030R8 first sets SysTick at a frequency of 8MHz and following time at 48MHz.
+For example, the HAL of STM32F030R8 sets first the SysTick at a frequency of 8MHz and follows by changing it to 48MHz later.
 The priority remains.

 Finally, anytime SysTick is triggered, SysTick_Handler is called: